History

 2019

-Eli Leon, an Oakland-based art scholar, gifts nearly 3,000 quilts (pictured) to the UC Berkeley Art Museum and Pacific Film Archive.
+Eli Leon, an Oakland-based art scholar, gifts nearly 3,000 quilts to the Berkeley Art Museum and Pacific Film Archive.
 Representing works by more than 400 African American artists, it is believed to be the largest collection of its kind ever assembled.

 2020

 The university commemorates the 150th anniversary of the UC Board of Regents’ resolution to open the university’s doors to women “on equal terms” with men.
-The yearlong celebration, titled 150 Years of Women at Berkeley, recognizes the countless women who have studied, worked, and researched at Berkeley since then.
+The yearlong celebration, titled 150 Years of Women at Berkeley, recognizes the countless women who have studied, worked, taught, and researched at Berkeley since then.

 The College of Natural Resources receives its largest-ever gift, $50 million, from former dean Gordon Rausser (pictured).
 The college is renamed in his honor.
+Professor Rausser’s commitment is the largest naming gift of any academic unit on campus at the time.
+The investment establishes three key endowed funds to provide long-term support of the college.

 The COVID-19 pandemic forces the university to modify operations, but research units, faculty, administrators, and donors quickly mobilize to launch unprecedented breakthroughs in testing and potential vaccines and provide immediate support to students.

-UC Berkeley biochemist Jennifer Doudna wins the Nobel Prize in Chemistry, sharing it with colleague Emmanuelle Charpentier for the co-development of CRISPR-Cas9, a genome editing breakthrough that has revolutionized biomedicine.
+Biochemist Jennifer Doudna wins the Nobel Prize in Chemistry, sharing it with colleague Emmanuelle Charpentier for the co-development of CRISPR-Cas9, a genome editing breakthrough that has revolutionized biomedicine.

 Reinhard Genzel, professor emeritus of physics and of astronomy, shares the Nobel Prize in Physics for the discovery of a supermassive compact object at the center of our galaxy.